Identification studies of UFOs: Meteors

-The brightest meteors known as bolides are long lasting fireballs that leave a trail in the sky which can be visible for up to an hour after passing.
+The brightest meteors known as bolides are long-lasting fireballs that leave a trail in the sky which can be visible for up to an hour after passing.
 Such events are relatively rare but can be witnessed by a large area of the Earth since most events occur kilometers up in the atmosphere.
 Those witnessing such events who are not familiar with meteors can be easily fooled into thinking that the meteor is a UFO.
 Because meteors are not predictable with the same degree of accuracy as planets, stars, or man-made objects such as satellites, these occurrences are more difficult to prove in retrospect, though UFO sightings during meteor showers, or where there are astronomical reports of bolides, are likely to be explained as such.

 Balloons, aircraft, satellites and other man-made objects

 Many reports capture conventional, man-made objects.
 A Skyhook balloon has been postulated as an explanation for the Mantell UFO Incident, which led to the death of Captain Thomas Mantell.

 Project Loon was a Google secret effort to bring internet services to isolated areas.
 Test balloons of different shapes were used and reported as UFOs.
 The Google Project Manager stated in an article in Wired Magazine that the team used UFO reports to track the balloons progress for one of the launches.

-Aircraft shapes have radically changed as we continue to develop stealth technologies.
+With the continuing development of stealth technologies, aircraft shapes have radically changed.
 These new test designs appear unusual and cause reports.
 The CIA released a report indicating that many UFO reports in the 1950s were classified aircraft like the SR-71 and U-2.

 The increase in civilian drone usage and popularity throughout the 2010s may be moving identification of objects away from UFOs and towards drones.